Meet our team

 Jenny talks about Aster Medical:

 When I first started Aster Medical the feedback was surprising.
 My clients, the GP clinics and GP candidates – made it clear very early on that although I was a smaller operator, I was getting a very high percentage of quality candidates and matching high percentage of placements.
 The question was why?
 Some answers were more obvious than others.
 Unlike many of the bigger medical recruiters, the candidates who came to Aster Medical were not sitting around waiting for a result.
 People were not wasting their time – they were applying, interviews were organised and contracts agreed.
 It all seemed very natural.
 Of course I enjoyed the fast pace of the negotiations.
 I was making lasting professional networks with quality clinics and hospitals.
 And of course, I was putting in the long hours like all proud business owners.
 Clearly, hard work pays off, but what was less clear at the start was just how much all of the other skills I brought to the table made all the difference.
 The full answer was a real eye opener.
-Again and again the story I got from my past candidates and my growing professional network of private GP clinics and hospitals was that Aster Medical excelled at offering a total service, which made the deal work for everyone – the doctor or nurse, the family, the clinic or hospital, as well as all the other associated agents who provide migration, medical registration, financial and relocation advice.
+Again and again the story I got from my past candidates and my growing professional network of private GP clinics and hospitals was that Aster Medical excelled at offering a total service, which made the deal work for everyone – the doctor or nurse, the family, the clinic or hospital, as well as all the other associated agents who provide migration, medical registration, and financial.
 And every day I wake up my first thought remains – how can I make the service even better the next time, and the next time.
 Perhaps I’m a little compulsive.
 I know I’m very competitive.
 I also know I’m driven as a migrant myself in a land of migrants, to use my experiences and professional skills to help you and your family’s transition to a new job and country as easy and rewarding as possible.

 Anthony Richards, Business Development Manager